mahsook3/Build-for-Bharat/README.md

 Contributions are welcome for our Build for Bharat Project!
 Please fork the repository and create a pull request for any enhancements or bug fixes.

 ## Acknowledgements

 NearTreat would like to thank Cloud Analogy, LearnowX, and other organizations for their support and recognition in various competitions and events.

+1. **1st Runner-Up at Ideathon with a ₹50,000 Cash Prize**
+   - Secured the 1st Runner-Up position and received a ₹50,000 cash prize at Ideathon, hosted by Cloud Analogy in Haryana.
+Demonstrated exceptional problem-solving and innovative thinking.

+2. **First Runner-Up and Grand Prize Winner ₹15,000 at Pitch Fest 2023**
+   - Achieved the 1st Runner-Up position and was awarded a cash prize of ₹15,000 at Pitch Fest 2023 held at Sri Eshwar College of Engineering.
+Presented a compelling business idea and demonstrated effective communication and pitching skills, earning top honors.

+3. **Agent of Change in Tech - Tech for Good Hackathon**
+   - Awarded with the title of "Agent of Change in Tech" for outstanding contributions at the Tech for Good Hackathon organized by Google Developers Group Coimbatore.
+Recognized for innovative ideas and impactful initiatives in the tech industry.

+4. **Mini Project Expo 2023**
+   - Secured the second prize in the Mini Project Expo held at Sri Eshwar College of Engineering.
+Demonstrated outstanding project implementation, technical proficiency, and effective presentation abilities, showcasing the ability to develop and present innovative ideas in a competitive environment.

 ## Contact
 For inquiries or feedback, please contact the NearTreat team at [mahsook.m.a@gmail.com](mailto:mahsook.m.a@gmail.com).